Kawakita v. United States: Trial and appeal

 Nearly 100 ex-POWs said they were willing to testify against Kawakita.
 At Kawakita's trial, presided over by U.S. District Judge William C. Mathes and prosecuted by James Marshall Carter, over 30 ex-POWs testified that Kawakita had brutalized American POWs.
 He was said to have beaten prisoners, forced them to beat each other, and forced them to run until they collapsed from exhaustion if they finished their work assignments early.
-In one case, Kawakita was accused of causing the death of Einar Latvala, and American POW (he was later acquitted of that charge after two Canadians said Latvala had been killed by another guard).
+In one case, Kawakita was accused of causing the death of Einar Latvala, an American POW (he was later acquitted of that charge after two Canadians said Latvala had been killed by another guard).
 Two of the treason charges against Kawakita were later dropped.

 One of the witnesses in Kawakita's defense was his childhood friend, Meiji Fujizawa.
 Fujizawa had also worked in Camp Oeyama, but wasn't prosecuted due to American POWs having overwhelmingly favorable opinions of him; they said Fujizawa had done the best he could to help them and get them medicine.
 Fujizawa said he never saw Kawakita beat anyone.
 He said beatings did happen in the camp, but those were done by military officials.

 The defense conceded that Kawakita had acted abusively toward American POWs, but argued that his actions were relatively minor, and that in any event, they could not constitute treason against the United States as Kawakita was not a U.S. citizen at the time, having lost his U.S. citizenship when he confirmed his Japanese nationality in 1943.
 The prosecution argued that Kawakita had known he was still a U.S. citizen and still owed allegiance to the country of his birth—citing the statements he had made to consular officials when applying for a new passport as evidence that he had never intended to give up his U.S. citizenship.

 Judge Mathes's instructed the jury that if they found Kawakita had genuinely believed he was no longer a U.S. citizen, then he must be found not guilty.
 He reminded them that Kawakita was on trial for treason, not for war crimes.
 During their deliberations, the jury reported several times that they were hopelessly deadlocked, but the judge insisted each time that they continue trying to reach a unanimous verdict.
 In the end—on September 2, 1948—the jury found Kawakita guilty of 8 of 13 counts of treason, and he was sentenced to death.
-As a consequence of his conviction for treason, Kawakita's U.S. citizenship was also revoked.